WHAT YOU NEED TO KNOW:

 - Stay out of your car or vehicle in a weather emergency.
 Seek shelter in the basement of a nearby building or a ditch until the weather emergency passes.

 - Do not pick up children from schools or day care centers.
 School staff and child caregivers will keep children in school until it is safe to go out again.
-Listen for directions on TV or radio stations (see page 2) about where and when they can be picked up.
-Visit your school’s webpage to learn more about their plan.
+Listen for directions on TV or radio stations (see the “Emergency Alert System (EAS) Area Radio and TV Stations” section above) about where and when they can be picked up.
+Visit your school’s website to learn more about their plan.

 - Do not worry if you or family members are in a hospital or other special-care facility, as they also have emergency procedures.